athrvakhrbde/blog/content/post/how-motivational-speakers-are-harmful-ft.toxic-positivity.md

 title = "How motivational speakers are harmful ft.
 Toxic Positivity"

 +++
-## How motivational speakers are harmful ft.
-Toxic Positivity

 Yesterday, on Instagram, I posted a story "roasting" India's most famous self-help guru/motivational speaker, Sandeep Maheshwari.
 My DMs got flooded with people defending him.
 But one DM was super interesting.

 The message read, "you can disagree, but you shouldn't disrespect, this guy is going his best and helping people selflessly."